Succession Planting Basics

 Direct Seed

-Bush Beans: Get these in the ground at the beginning of July and you’ll be eating fresh snap beans from the garden in no time, as the warmer temps get them germinated and growing fast.
+Bush Beans: Get these in the ground by the beginning of July and you’ll be eating fresh snap beans from the garden in no time, as the warmer temps get them germinated and growing fast.
 Early Contended is ready in around 50 days, most (we like Empress) are ready in 60–70 days.

 Mid June to Mid July

-Start Seeds in Pots
+Start Seeds in Pots (etc.)

 Cabbages: I tend to grow more Nappa varieties (Slow Bolt is a favorite, even in the fall garden) than anything which tend to mature in about 65+ days.